Sandbag’s EU ETS simulator

 Assumptions for the maximum emissions pathway

-- From 2027, domestic aviation follows the same trend as industry.
+- From 2027, domestic aviation follows the same trend as the industry.

-- All industry emissions (except hydrogen emissions, see above) increase in line with GDP growth in 2021 and 2022.
-Afterwards, a fixed growth rate applies to industry emissions from 2023 onwards, using up the EUA surplus by 2030.
+- All industry emissions (except hydrogen emissions, see above) increase in line with the sector’s BAU until 2022.
+Afterward, a fixed growth rate applies to industry emissions from 2023 onwards, using up the EUAs in NER by 2030.

-- From 2027 onwards, domestic aviation follows Eurocontrol’s long-term forecasts The scenario is adjusted with 1.5% annual growth in carbon efficiency in order to reflect the targets laid down in the ReFuelEU directive: minimum share of 2% of Sustainable Aviation Fuel from 2025 and 5% from 2030.
+- From 2027 onwards, domestic aviation follows Eurocontrol’s long-term forecasts.
+The sector’s annual growth in carbon efficiency is adjusted in order to reflect the targets laid down in the ReFuelEU directive: minimum share of 2% of Sustainable Aviation Fuel from 2025 and 5% from 2030.